mgroves/realworld-aspnet-couchbase/README.md

   * *Fakes* folder - this contains Fakes that may be used by unit tests.
   * *Unit* folder - this is where unit tests live.
 The folder structure within mirrors the Conduit.Web folders as much as possible.
   * *Integration* folder - this is where integration tests live.
 The folder structure within mirrors the Conduit.Web folders as much as possible.
+  * *Extensions* folder - this is for tests of base level extensions in the Conduit.Web project

 * *Conduit.Migrations* - Automated creation of database structures.
 This project uses NoSqlMigrator (see below).

-This Conduit implementation is being being [live on Twitch](https://twitch.tv/matthewdgroves).
+This Conduit implementation is being streamed [live on Twitch](https://twitch.tv/matthewdgroves).
 You can follow along with the [recordings on YouTube](https://www.youtube.com/watch?v=HiRj5ntqiXk&list=PLZWwU1YVRehL0psJRk35x8evMeeGAFwBa).

 # Getting started